How I Find Research Sources In Accessible Formats

 Bookshare

 Bookshare is an online accessible library for users with print disabilities, and has a large array of academic research sources including textbooks, journals, books, and other educational texts, including historical texts.
-Bookshare is free for K-12 and college students in the United States, and also provides resources for getting physical copies of Bookshare materials in large print and braille- note that Bookshare does not provide embossed braille, rather it gives users the files they need to emboss it on their own.
+Bookshare has over 1.4 million titles and is free for qualified U.S. students from Pre-K through graduate and continuing education with qualifying disabilities.
+Bookshare also provides resources for getting physical copies of materials in large print and braille; note that Bookshare provides the files needed for embossing rather than embossed braille itself.

 Related links

 There are several organizations that provide braille embossing services.
-Students can request accessible copies of materials through their college’s Disability Services or assistive technology offices, which is how I receive digital copies of my textbooks in large print.
-When I was in high school, I could request large print copies of research materials for my classes through my state’s accessible educational materials office, AIM-VA, which serves K-12 students in public schools.
+Students can request accessible copies of materials through their college’s Disability Services or assistive technology offices.
+For students in K-12 public schools, large print copies of research materials can often be requested through a state’s accessible educational materials office (for example, AIM-VA serves K-12 students in Virginia public schools).

-For braille embossing, I’ve encountered a few different nonprofit organizations that will emboss braille for people outside of their service area at a low cost, though I don’t have any direct experience using any of them- I recommend running a web search for “braille embossing services” to learn more about different options.
+For braille embossing, several nonprofit organizations will emboss braille for people outside of their service area at a low cost.
+Running a web search for “braille embossing services” is a good way to learn more about different options.

 Related links